 For best results and thicker sauces

-- To better incorporate your sauce with the pasta, leave the sauce in the pan where it cooks and add the pasta.
+- To better incorporate your sauce, leave the sauce in the pan where it cooks and add the pasta.

 - To make a thicker sauce without adding any cream, add a couple of spoons of the starchy water you put aside